Takeshi-Sakamoto5/ArcOS/README.md

 Deterministic cognition (ArcOS)

-ArcOS is not an agent.
+ArcOS is not an agent or persona.
-Not a persona.
-Not a recommender.

-It is a mirror of your reasoning — clearer, faster, tireless, and drift-free.
+It is a precise mirror of your reasoning — clearer, faster, and drift-free.

 ArcOS v1.0.1 — Complete Edition
-Conceived by Takeshi Sakamoto
-Engineered with ChatGPT 5.1 (ArcOS Engine)